Bachelor of Osteopathy (BOst, Hons)

 Osteopathic Practice Standards

-Self-Funding Payment Options
+Self-Funding Payment Options:

 This is an example of how payment for fees can be made for those who are self-funding.
-There are a variety of instalment options.

 1. Payment in Full